docQodly/docs/docs/studio/design-webforms/components/radio.md

 ---
 import Column from '@site/src/components/Column'

-The **Radio** component is a crucial user interface element that facilitates single or multiple selections from a predefined list of values.
+The **Radio** component is an interactive UI element that enables users to make single or multiple selections from a predefined set of options.
+Users can choose one or more options using radio buttons associated with each value in the set.

 ## Use Cases